RevisitingSSI/RevisitingSSI.com/_pages/meetings/20251202-kickoff-slides.md

 ### Key question:
 How do we counter chilling effects?

-*You modify behavior based on imagined consequences—no rule needed.*
+*You modify behavior based on imagined consequences—no rule needed*

 ----